 Fortunately, it’s not that difficult to find the right acne face wash, as it largely depends on knowing what type of skin you have according to dermatologists 👩⚕️, the four skin types are oily, dry, combination, and sensitive.
 Although you might think you know what kind of skin you have, we encourage you to read our brief guide.

 How to Determine Your Skin Type

 An irritated skin tries to protect itself by producing excess oil.
-Naturally-oily skin is not easily irritated as it already produces a lot of oil, but not so dry or sensitive skin.
+Naturally-oily skin is not easily irritated as it already produces a lot of oil, but not so for dry or sensitive skin.
 In these skin types, regular irritation with one of the harsh face washes for acne will produce excess oil, which will worsen the acne 👎.

-We suggest you use the following checklist to determine your skin type.
+Use the following checklist to determine your skin type.
 Two or more characteristics in a category will identify your skin type.

 - Rarely red or splotchy except around acne